Bio

 My work leans heavily towards a fantastical, disrupted, and painterly narrative with strands of realism.
 I am trying to paint with sensation and to free any inhibitions, letting go of overthinking and caring what others may think.

-'To Posterity', a painting that helped to express anger and loss contained bone fragments painted from life.
+'To Posterity', a painting that helped to express anger and loss by referencing demonic depictions and bones painted from life.
 Holding a skull in one hand, and painting with the other at the same time.
-A new technique I'm developing.
+A technique I'm developing.
+Sometimes these grotesque works can affect my mental health.
+It is here my rebellious lack of common sense rears it's knight in shining armour head.

 About Michele Waldron-Cooper